doug-square/dgsq.net/README.md

 POSTS_PER_PAGE=10
 ENABLE_ARCHIVES=true  # Enable or disable archives by year/month
 URL_SLUG_FORMAT="Year/Month/Day/slug"  # Format for post URLs
+RSS_ITEM_LIMIT=15 # Number of items to include in the RSS feed.
+RSS_INCLUDE_FULL_CONTENT="false" # Options: "true", "false".
+If set to "true", the full post content will be included in the RSS feed description instead of the excerpt.
+Useful for readers that consume entire posts via RSS.
 ```

 #### Date Format Examples